 How to Stop Missing Client Calls in TherapyNotes: A Therapist’s Guide (2026)

-You are 25 minutes into a session with a client processing trauma.
+You’re 25 minutes into work with a client processing trauma.
 The phone rings in the other room.
-You cannot answer — and ethically, you should not even be thinking about it.
+You can’t answer. and ethically, you shouldn’t even be thinking about it.
 That session belongs entirely to the person in front of you.

 But the person calling might be reaching out for help for the first time.
 They spent days building the courage to dial your number.
 When they hear voicemail, 78% of therapy seekers will hang up without leaving a message (Source: NASW Client Access Study, 2025).
-They will not call back.
-They will call another therapist — or worse, lose the momentum to seek help entirely.
+They won’t call back.
+They’ll call another therapist. or worse, lose the momentum to seek help entirely.

 TherapyNotes handles your clinical documentation, insurance billing, and scheduling beautifully.
-It is the gold standard for behavioral health EHR.
-But it cannot answer your phone.
+It’s the gold standard for behavioral health EHR.
+But it can’t answer your phone.

-This guide covers exactly why TherapyNotes therapists miss calls, how much it costs your practice, and how to ensure every client call is answered without interrupting a single session.
+This guide covers exactly why TherapyNotes therapists miss calls, what it’s costing your practice, and how to make sure every client call gets answered without interrupting a single session.

 First-Time Callers Are the Most Vulnerable